carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 {: .language-python}

 ![Amsterdam true color overview](../fig/E06-04-overview-plot-true-color.png)

+Note that the `DataArray.plot.imshow()` function make pre-assumptions on the RGB channels.
+It does not work directly on the multi-band data.

 > ## Exercise: set the plotting aspect ratio
 > As seen in the figure above, the true-color image is stretched.
 Let's visualize it with the right aspect ratio.
 You can use the [documentation](https://xarray.pydata.org/en/stable/generated/xarray.DataArray.plot.imshow.html) of `DataArray.plot.imshow()`.